JackieDo/Laravel-Cart/README.md

 This [documentation site](https://jackiedo.github.io/Laravel-Cart) is written specifically for v3.0.
 If you need documentation for older versions, please see the respective branches.

 ## Testing
-The package has been tested through more than 120 test cases with Travis CI on PHP versions 5.6 (Laravel 5.4) and 7.2 (Laravel 7.x).
-Detailed information about test cases please see [here](https://travis-ci.org/github/JackieDo/Laravel-Cart).
+The package has been tested through over 120 test cases with GitHub Actions from PHP version 7.1 (Laravel 5.8) to 8.1 (Laravel 9.x).
+Detailed information about test cases please see [here](https://github.com/JackieDo/Laravel-Cart/actions/workflows/run-tests.yml).

 ## License
 [MIT](https://github.com/JackieDo/Laravel-Cart/blob/master/LICENSE) © Jackie Do